-Double Bottom Chart: In this pattern, the first trend will be a rising trend then the price goes down again it will start to change the trend where the price goes up.
+Double Bottom Chart: In this pattern, the first trend will be a rising trend, then the price goes down again; it will start to change the trend where the price goes up.
 The second fall made by this trend will be at the first low.
 The important point to be noted while observing this trend is that there should be at least one month gap between the two lows made by this trend.
-After the second low reaches the support it will again start to move up.
+After the second low reaches the support, it will again start to move up.
 We can see from the picture below that after the second fall reaching support (shown with a pointer), a trader does not know whether the trend will move up or not.

-At the low shown at pointer, we should be alert and wait for the further moves to happen.
-But when we observe after the second low the trend again starting to rise, we should be ready to buy the stock.
-When we confirm that the trend here is a double bottom, we will be able to know the target which is shown below with vertical line at the pointer.
+At the low shown at the pointer, we should be alert and wait for the further moves to happen.
+However, when we observe after the second low the trend again starting to rise, we should be ready to buy the stock.
+When we confirm that the trend here is a double bottom, we will be able to know the target which is shown below with the vertical line at the pointer.

-It is the difference between the top high and the bottom where the two lows meet.
-After the double bottom, when the trend line moves up and crosses the resistance we can confirm that the stock will move above at least to the target level we set using a vertical line.
+It is the difference between the top high and the Bottom, where the two lows meet.
+After the double Bottom, when the trend line moves up and crosses the resistance, we can confirm that the stock will move above at least to the target level we set using a vertical line.
 We can buy a stock just when the trend crosses the resistance considering it to be the support.

-Moving the target line above the support line over the head we can estimate the trend level upwards once it crosses the resistance.
+Moving the target line above the support line over the head, we can estimate the trend level upwards once it crosses the resistance.
 This pattern is going to happen at different intervals in a year or repeats each in a year.

-Rounding Bottom Chart Pattern: These patterns generally have a prior trend which is falling and continues to advance which we could not expect it is going to be a rounding bottom pattern or not.
+Rounding Bottom Chart Pattern: These patterns generally have a prior trend which is falling and continues to advance, which we could not expect it is going to be a rounding Bottom pattern or not.
 This pattern usually takes months to form taking a sideways moment.
-Then it starts to move up which continues to advance slowly breaking the previous resistance.
-Further, these resistances will become support; though they are weak it marks the end of the long-term decline.
+Then it starts to move up, which continues to advance slowly breaking the previous resistance.
+Further, these resistances will become support; though they are weak, it marks the end of the long-term decline.
 This pattern usually takes from months to years.

 From the above chart at the pointer, we can see that there is a prior trend falling and made a low before starting to make a correction.
-Then it moves sideways and slowly breaking the resistance which is not so powerful and they take months to form this pattern in the up direction.
+Then it moves sideways and slowly breaking the resistance, which is not so powerful, and they take months to form this pattern in the up direction.

 From the chart near the pointer, we can see that a big player in the market starts selling the stock and the price continues to fall which may take months but as the selling stops the price takes a low the buying process starts.
-This process takes a form a rounded bottom pattern as depicted in the picture below.
+This process takes to form a rounded Bottom pattern as depicted in the picture below.
 One more thing to note here is the volume is decreasing as the trend is making a low which signals that this pattern is going to happen.

 As it was a long-term fall, it signals there will be a long-term bullish momentum that may take place ahead.
 Also, this is the hardest to estimate pattern when considered along with the other reversal patterns.